sythanhho/quotes/index.md

 > - Arthur Ashe
 >"Start where you are.
 Use what you have.
 Do what you can."
 > - W. Clement Stone
 >"Aim for the moon.
 If you miss, you may hit a star."
+> - Helen Keller
+>"Optimism is the faith that leads to achievement.
+Nothing can be done without hope and confidence."